 While the University has achieved acclaim for research in a full complement of disciplines, Western has identified signature areas in which global-scale clusters of research excellence have been established, including: Neuroscience/Brain & Mind: Imaging: Materials & Biomaterials: Wind Engineering & Natural Disaster Mitigation; Environmental Sustainability & Green Energy; Philosophy of Science; Planetary Science & Exploration; and Musculoskeletal Health.

 Our graduate students have the opportunity to learn from distinguished academics, business leaders and world-renowned experts in several fields.
 Western's academic leaders provide their students with endless opportunities for in-depth exploration and collaboration.
 Whether it be presenting your work at academic conferences, teaching your work to undergraduate students, or performing your work for an audience, our graduate programs help foster your development as a scholar.

 At Western, we recognize that success in today’s careers requires not only a solid academic foundation but also a range of complementary professional skills.
 We are proud to offer our graduate students an array of professional development services and programs to enhance their formal education.
 These professional development opportunities allow students to individualize their experiences and to create a graduate experience that best meets their needs and aspirations.

-Western is home to a number of innovative research facilities and centres that are unique in the world and has research collaboration agreements on every continent.
+Western is home to a number of innovative research facilities and

 Since introducing its first master's program in 1881, Western has been dedicated to excellence in graduate education.
 We offer more than 70 master's and 50 doctoral programs, including a range of professional master's and interdisciplinary programs - providing endless opportunities to expand knowledge and push the boundaries of discovery in several fields.